NC State vs. Princeton Predictions & Picks - Women's NCAA Tournament First Round

 NC State Performance Insights

-- The Wolfpack have a +265 scoring differential, topping opponents by 8.6 points per game.
-They're putting up 71.1 points per game to rank 67th in college basketball and are giving up 62.5 per contest to rank 127th in college basketball.
+- The Wolfpack are outscoring opponents by 8.6 points per game with a +265 scoring differential overall.
+They put up 71.1 points per game (67th in college basketball) and allow 62.5 per outing (125th in college basketball).

-- NC State is scoring 65.2 points per game this year in conference action, which is 5.9 fewer points per game than its season average (71.1).
+- NC State is posting 65.2 points per game this year in conference contests, which is 5.9 fewer points per game than its season average (71.1).

-- The Wolfpack average 75.9 points per game at home, compared to 63.5 points per game away from home, a difference of 12.4 points per contest.

-- Defensively, NC State has been better in home games this year, ceding 59.3 points per game, compared to 67.6 away from home.
+- NC State allows 59.3 points per game at home this year, compared to 67.6 away from home.

-- The Wolfpack have seen a downturn in scoring recently, putting up 64.5 points per game in their last 10 contests, 6.6 points fewer than the 71.1 they've scored this year.
+- The Wolfpack's offense has been less effective over their last 10 games, putting up 64.5 points a contest compared to the 71.1 they've averaged this year.

 © 2023 Data Skrive.
 All rights reserved.